PythonAberdeen/user_group/2021-07/intermediate/README.md

 That is definitely not a complete list of things that could be fixed or improved.

-Want to work on one (or more) of those tickets (or other issues you can find).
+Work on one (or more) of those tickets (or other issues you can find).

 Create pull request(s) with your fixes or improvements.